philipc2/SSF-Transfer-Learning/README.md

 ## Getting started
 1. Clone the repo
 2. Create virtual environments and install the necessary python packages listed above
+3. Set up raw datasets
-3. Load raw data from the google drive folder (https://drive.google.com/drive/folders/1qeDOWDULW-F8HnLYPEzWe8tCdtF4xQYT?usp=sharing) and save it to the folder named "data"
+    1. SSF: Load raw data from the google drive folder (https://drive.google.com/drive/folders/1qeDOWDULW-F8HnLYPEzWe8tCdtF4xQYT?usp=sharing) and save it to the folder named "data/SSF"
+    2. Copy data from {} and save it to the folder name "data/CESM"
-4. Revise configure file (cfg_target.py) to adapt to the required settings
+4. Revise configutation files to adapt to the required settings
+    1. cfg_target.py
+    2. cfg_SSF.py
+    3. cfg_CESM.py
 5. Data loading and preprocessing:
     1. Execute load_data.py to load the subset of data needed in generating forecasts
     2. Execute run_preprocess.py to preprocess covariates and target variable separately